 Consumer electronics

-A crowd of shoppers in the flatscreen TV section of the big box consumer electronics store Best Buy on Black Friday, 2009
+A crowd of shoppers in the flat-screen TV section of the big box consumer electronics store Best Buy on Black Friday, 2009

 A RadioShack consumer electronics store of the Plaza Caracol shopping center in of Puerto Vallarta, Jalisco, Mexico in 2014

-Consumer electronics or home electronics are electronic (analog or digital) equipment intended for everyday use, typically in private homes.
-Consumer electronics include devices used for entertainment, communications and recreation.
-These products are usually referred to as black goods in American English, due to many products being housed in black or dark casings.
+Consumer electronics, also known as home electronics, are electronic devices designed for everyday use, typically in private homes.
+Consumer electronics include those used for entertainment, communications and recreation.
+Historically, these products were referred to as "black goods" in American English, due to many products being housed in black or dark casings.
 This term is used to distinguish them from "white goods", which are meant for housekeeping tasks, such as washing machines and refrigerators.[1][2]
-In British English, they are often called brown goods by producers and sellers.[3][n 1]
-In the 2010s, this distinction is absent in large big box consumer electronics stores, which sell entertainment, communication and home office devices, light fixtures and appliances, including the bathroom type.
+In British English, they are often called "brown goods" by producers and sellers.[3]
+Since the 2010s, this distinction has been absent in big box consumer electronics stores, whose inventories include entertainment, communication, and home office devices as well as home appliances.

 1. ^ Hsu, Sara (12 February 2016).
 "In China, Black Goods Down, White Goods Up".
 The Diplomat.
 Archived from the original on 12 February 2016.
 Retrieved 12 July 2021.